Gold: Technically Speaking

 (Source: CIBC Investors Edge Account)

 My stop on my half position on gold is below $1,120/oz on a close, and I will not be exiting my position for any other reason.
-For full transparency I have shown my two main accounts above so that investors can see my money is where my mouth is.
+For full transparency, I have shown my two main accounts above so that investors can see my money is where my mouth is.

 Disclosure: I am/we are long GLD, AND VARIOUS MINERS.